Jo Sidhu: Career

+included ceasing to take any mini-pupils and removing himself from the Register of Pupil Supervisors.
+The Appellant also ceased accepting new instructions as of 25 October 2023 and subsequently withdrew from his elected positions on the Bar Council and Lincoln’s Inn.

+Sidhu voluntarily relinquished his practising certificate on 5 July 2024.

 In December 2024, a disciplinary panel upheld as proven three charges of professional misconduct by Sidhu for inappropriately initiated sexual contact with a female paralegal.
 Of the three proven allegations, the Bar Standard Board tribunal found that Sidhu invited a woman in her 20s to his hotel room while she was on a mini-pupillage (work experience) with him, then asked her to stay the night, changed into his pyjamas and created a pillow “barricade” on the bed.
 This was despite her protests that she wanted to leave the room or sleep on the sofa, she stated in her evidence.
 In reaching its decision, the tribunal noted that the misconduct occurred in a professional setting and was directed at a person in a vulnerable position; and the tribunal found that the misconduct was deliberate, sexual in nature and involved elements of planning by Sidhu.
 The panel ordered that a certificate to practice should be withheld until the sanctions hearing.
 He was disbarred in March 2025.

 In June 2025, three women who alleged “predatory and grooming” behaviour by Sidhu spoke to Channel 4 News about their experience, as a leading peer and former solicitor general calls for a “moment of reckoning” about sexual misconduct in the legal profession.

 On 9 June 2025, the Bar Standards Board (BSB), the regulatory body for barristers in England and Wales, issued a formal apology to the complainants in the case against barrister Navjot "Jo" Sidhu.
 In a public statement, the BSB acknowledged that its handling of the case had caused further distress to the individuals involved, stating: "We added to the trauma."
 The apology marked a significant moment in the ongoing scrutiny of regulatory responses to professional misconduct in the legal sector.